Onuachu continues impressive goalscoring form in Genk’s victory over Cercle Brugge | Goal.com

 With the result, Genk are now on a three-game winning streak, having last tasted defeat against Beerschot on February 21.

-The Blue and White have moved to the third of the First Division A table after gathering 49 points from 30 games.
+The Blue and White have moved to the third position on the First Division A table after gathering 49 points from 30 games.

 The Super Eagles attacker teamed up with the Belgian club in the summer of 2019 from Danish side FC Midtjylland and has now scored 34 league goals in as many appearances.